18F/ux-guide/_pages/research/make-research-actionable.md

 Sharing research is all about storytelling.
 When packaging research, think about what role the audience plays in that story and what the outcomes will be for them.
 Being clear about who the audience is, what they need to understand, and how they might best understand it, helps us communicate our findings more effectively.

+Data can tell different stories.
+It's important that those who are experiencing inequity be involved in crafting the stories the data tells.
+If it data will be shared outside of its original purpose don't remove the context around it.
+Recontextualised data doesn’t not honor the people who provided the data.

 ### Presenting the work

 We most commonly share our research findings via presentations.
 These presentations can vary widely based on the audience.
 Here are a few presentation-building tips: